-A dime a dozen these days, energy drinks come in powders, tablets and already mixed bottles ready for consumption.
-Yet many people still have’t found one that they like.
+A dime a dozen these days, energy drinks come in powders, tablets, and already mixed bottles ready for consumption.
+Yet many people still haven’t found one that they like.
 For something a little smoother and with none of the artificial dye or ingredients, try making your own.

 Coconut Citrus Cooler

 - 3 cups coconut water (Coconut water with pineapple works well too.)

 - ½ cup lime or lemon juice (ideally fresh squeezed, bottled juice will leave an aftertaste)